Mido191020/Pdf-reader/README.md

-Here's a template for the README file of your PDF Audiobook Player project:

 # PDF Audiobook Player

 The PDF Audiobook Player is a Python project that allows you to convert PDF files into audio format, enabling you to listen to PDF content as an audiobook.
 This project utilizes the pyttsx3 library for text-to-speech conversion and the PyPDF2 library for PDF parsing.